 1. Plan your days prior to arrival

-While there is something to be said for spontaneous wanders and chance encounters, Marrakesh is the country’s leading tourist destination and guides, experiences and restaurants book up days, weeks and months in advance (in the high season).
+While there is something to be said for spontaneous wanders and chance encounters, Marrakesh is the country’s leading tourist destination and guides, experiences and restaurants book up days, weeks and months in advance in the high season.

-La Jardin Majorelle and the nearby Musée Yves Saint Laurent require online advance bookings via their website.
+Popular sights like La Jardin Majorelle and the nearby Musée Yves Saint Laurent require online advance bookings via their website.
 To ensure a table at popular restaurants like +61, La Famille and Nomad, book prior to arrival for best availability.

 2. Book an airport transfer or catch the local bus